dejlek/gid/README.md

 ## Boxed Types

-GBoxed types are wrapped with an object derived from the abstract `GLib.Boxed` object.
+GBoxed types are wrapped with an object derived from the abstract `GObject.Boxed` object.

 ### Built-in Boxed Methods